moltools/RetroMol_depr/database/README.md

 # Database construction

 1. Populate with compounds
-3. Annotate bioactivities
+2. Annotate bioactivities
-4. Annotate biosynthetic sequences
+3. Populate with MIBiG and annotate
-2. Populate with MIBiG and annotate
+4. Populate with protoclusters from antiSMASH database
-5. Populate with antiSMASH database
+5. Annotate biosynthetic sequences